fanglingsu/vimb/man.md

 serif-font (string)
 : The font family used as the default for content using serif font.

+show-titlebar (bool)
+: Determines whether the titlebar is shown (on systems that provide window decoration).
+Defaults to true.

 site-specific-quirks (bool)
 : Enables the site-specific compatibility workarounds.